• Skip to primary navigation

 It is worth mentioning the thriving backpacker scene here also.

-Most of the people I’ve met in the backpacker circles were taking part in one of the many coffee tours from Medellin and exploring other towns or pueblos in the Antioquia region.
+Most of the people I met in the backpacker circles were taking part in one of the many coffee tours from Medellin and exploring other pueblos (towns) in the Antioquia region while using Medellin as a home base.

 You can easily avoid the worst neighborhoods in Medellin by simply staying the Zona Rosa which is more well-known as the El Poblado neighborhood with visitors; the closer to Parque Lleras the better.